Basic (slang): In the media

 Since the 1980s, the airhead or popular clique have often been cast as the antagonists in high school and teen movies.
 Examples include Valley Girl, The Clique, Heathers, Girl Fight, A Cinderella Story, Odd Girl Out, Frenemies, Pretty in Pink, Mean Girls, and Clueless.

+The sitcom The Good Place (2016–2020), which takes place in a fictional afterlife, famously popularized the phrase when the main character Eleanor Shellstrop (played by Kristen Bell) comically told her boyfriend "Face it Chidi: ya basic!"
+In a later season, the character Michael (played by Ted Danson) uses the same epithet against two other characters.
+The show then satirized the then-common confusion about the term as Michael then finds himself having to explain what "basic" means ("It's devastating.
+You're devastated right now.") when the other two are completely unaware of the term.